Is Group Health Insurance Tax Deductible?

 Absolutely, yes.
 Employer paid health insurance premiums are tax deductible, but there are some exceptions and group health insurance tax benefits for both employers and employees.
 Let's discuss about them.

 Through thick and thin, good times and bad, you and your employees face life as a team.
 So with health insurance, why keep coverage for yourself?

 Group health insurance is one such way for small businesses to look after their workforce.
 It includes several benefits for the employees and is an affordable and quick solution for getting health coverage.
 It’s light on the pocket as opposed to individual health insurance and is, therefore, a great way to stay protected at nil or low medical costs.

 But what’s in it for employers?
 A happy workforce is a more productive one.
 By ensuring health coverage for its employees, businesses can benefit from better outcomes at work.
 Additionally, a group health insurance plan also entails lucrative tax benefits for organizations as enumerated below.

 Not just individuals, employees of an organization can enjoy analogous benefits.
 The legislation also states employers can claim relief on paying health insurance premiums.

 As an employer, the health insurance premiums you pay on behalf of your employees are deemed as fringe benefits and may be considered as a business expense.
-So, if you pay the total premium payment, you can avail of group mediclaim policy tax benefits on the entire amount.
+So, if you pay the total premium payment, you can avail of group mediclaim policy tax benefit on the entire amount.

 How does it work?